matrix-org/synapse/docs/workers.md

 See the sample config for the full documentation of each option.

-Under **no circumstances** should the replication API listener be exposed to the public internet; it has no authentication and is unencrypted.
+Under **no circumstances** should the replication listener be exposed to the public internet; it has no authentication and is unencrypted.

 You should then create a configuration file for each worker process.
 Each